 Life in Manchester

-Manchester is a highly creative city with a diverse cultural scene and a wealth of theatres, galleries, live music and cinemas.
-Some of the most popular music venues and hangouts include Manchester Academy, Ritz, The Deaf Institute, Manchester O2 Apollo, Manchester Arena, Jimmy’s, The Castle, Peer Hat and Gorilla.
+Manchester is a highly creative city with a diverse cultural scene and a wealth of theatres, galleries, live music, and cinemas.

 But, don’t just take our word for it.
 Hear from Martha and her five reasons to live in Manchester.

-With four universities, Manchester has a huge student population and there are plenty of student club nights and events going on throughout the year to suit all music tastes.
+With four universities, Manchester has a huge student population, and there are plenty of student club nights and events throughout the year to suit all tastes.

 Manchester Festivals

 Mancunians love a festival.
-And in Manchester, big names flock to play at the likes of Parklife and Dot to Dot.
-It’s also home to Neighbourhood, where some of Manchester’s most prestigious music venues join together to host a one-day event.
+And in Manchester, big names flock to play at the likes of Parklife and Psych Fest.

-Be sure to visit ‘The Curry Mile’ in Rusholme (past the universities up Oxford Road) for affordable, good quality Indian food.
-China Town (just off Portland Street) has a wide choice of Chinese, Thai and Japanese places to suit any budget.
-Close by, there’s also a fantastic fish & chip shop called Portland Plaice.
+Be sure to visit ‘The Curry Mile’ in Rusholme (past the universities up Oxford Road) for affordable, good-quality Indian food.
+China Town (just off Portland Street) has many Asian cuisines to suit any budget, including legendary spot Pho Cue.
+If it’s breakfast you’re after, you mustn’t miss Gooey, serving delightful breakfasts for all tastes.
+Suki Suki is also a must-visit.

-Manchester Arndale in the middle of town is the main shopping centre with all the big names.
-For top-end brands, try King Street, and for more vintage tastes try the Northern Quarter.
-The Trafford Centre, a short bus ride away in Old Trafford, opens until 10pm and has a huge range of shops and restaurants.
+Manchester Arndale is the main shopping centre hosting all the big names in the middle of town.
+For top-end brands, try King Street; for more vintage tastes, try the Northern Quarter.
+The Trafford Centre, a short bus ride to Old Trafford, opens at 10am and has many shops and restaurants.
+Chapter One Books offers a lovely selection of fiction and a decent flat white (the perfect combo, in our book!).

-There are plenty of open spaces and green areas in which to grab a break and enjoy some fresh air in Manchester.
+Manchester has plenty of open spaces and green areas to grab a break and enjoy the fresh air.

-Just a short walk away from our Bank Chambers building you’ll find Piccadilly Gardens – a nice spot to hang out in the sunshine between lectures.
-A little further south, just off Canal Street, you’ll find Sackville Park, which is home to the Alan Turing memorial statue.
+Just a short walk from our Bank Chambers building, you’ll find Piccadilly Gardens – a nice spot to hang out in the sunshine between lectures.
+A bit further south, just off Canal Street, you’ll discover Sackville Park, home to the Alan Turing memorial statue.

-Look a little further afield, and you’ll find Manchester and its surrounding areas are teeming with numerous wide-open spaces to enjoy like Heaton Park, Alexandra Park and many others.
+Look a little further afield, and you’ll find Manchester and its surrounding areas teeming with numerous wide-open spaces like Heaton Park, Alexandra Park, Platt Fields and more.

-BIMM Institute Manchester is well connected to the rest of the city via public transport.
+BIMM Music Institute Manchester is well connected to the rest of the city via public transport.

 Bike